Type to search posts and projects to navigate

 Hypothetical Implementation Example: Telecom Customer Service

-Let’s explore a hypothetical scenario showing how MCP implementation could transform a telecom customer service system handling 50,000+ customer interactions daily: (I am working on a more realistic experimental setup, the result from which I would share in the coming weeks, stay tuned!)
+Let’s explore a hypothetical scenario showing how disciplined context engineering could transform a telecom customer service system handling 50,000+ customer interactions daily.

 Consider a telecom company using a conventional LLM-based customer service system with these theoretical performance characteristics: